filintod/frontend-nanodegree-arcade-game/README.md

 #Frontend Nanodegree - Arcade Game

+This is a forked of the Udacity Arcade Game in pursuing of the Front End Nanodegree.

+I have made some modifications/improvements to original js files:

+*engine.js*
+* Added a create map function to create the background map.
+* Split the context into background (never changes) and foreground context to speed up rendering

+*resources.js*
+* Change the object resourceCache so that it will contain the image data and the alpha data of the image.
+This was done so collisions could be detected by alpha values of the sprites as I noted that the rectangle collision detection was too coarse for our avatars.

+The index.html file contains elements to show avatars that can be chosen and updates the values of the lives left and what charms have been collected so far.

 ## Objective of the Game:

 * You should try to rescue the princess from her rock island.
 But you cannot swim, so you will have to grabbed the